 Claudia is a Life Member of GCC, FFGC, and NGC.
 She is currently the Deep South Floral Design Chairman and was recently elected 1st Vice President of FFGC.

 Claudia is a proud seventh-generation Floridian.
 She graduated fromt eh Univeristy of Florida and taught 7th & 8th grade mathematics and English.
 She and her husband, Val ahve three children, six grandchildren, two dogs and six formerly feral cats.

 Second Vice President: Albert (Al) Latina

-  A member of the Temple Terrace Garden Club, Al served there as President and First Vice President; each term for two years.
-Al also served as District VIII Membership Chairman, and was National Garden Week Chairman.
+Al served as President and First Vice President of the Temple Terrace Garden Club; each term for two years, and also as a District VIII Director, Membership Chairman, and National Garden Week Chairman.

-  The City of Temple Terrace named him the recipient of the first Ann Simmons Award for outstanding volunteer Service to the city for a non-resident.
-As a member and officer of the Temple Terrace Preservation Board, Al spearheaded a number of projects to help preserve the natural beauty of the city.
+He was the first recipient of the Ann Simmons Award for outstanding volunteer service by a non-resident to the city of Temple Terrace.
+As a member and officer of the Temple Terrace Preservation Board, Al spearheaded a number of projects that help to preserve the natural beauty of the city.

 Third Vice President: Marjorie H. Hendon

 Marge, born and raised in Ft.
 Lauderdale, enjoyed teaching for the thirty-two years.
 Her first encounter with FFGC was when her fifth grade class at East Marion Elementary in Ocala, FL won first place in Florida's single class garden competition at the 2004 EPCOT International Flower and Garden Festival.
 She took her class to EPCOT to see the garden and fell in love with FFGC's beautiful floral designs.